Ithaca Tompkins International Airport

 Ithaca Tompkins International Airport (IATA: ITH, ICAO: KITH, FAA LID: ITH) is a county-owned airport located in the Town of Lansing, three miles northeast of Ithaca, the county seat and only city in Tompkins County, New York.
-The National Plan of Integrated Airport Systems for 2019–2023 categorized it as a primary commercial service facility.
-Federal Aviation Administration records say the airport had 99,070 passenger boardings (enplanements) in 2018.
+The National Plan of Integrated Airport Systems for 2025–2029 categorized it as a primary commercial service facility.
+Federal Aviation Administration records say the airport had 60,848 passenger boardings in 2023.

-Nonstop scheduled commercial commuter-jet service is available to John F. Kennedy International Airport and Newark Liberty International Airport.
+Nonstop scheduled commercial commuter-jet service is available to John F. Kennedy International Airport and Dulles International Airport.

-(See below for the specific airlines servicing these destinations.)

 History

 The original Ithaca Municipal Airport was west of downtown Ithaca, near the inlet of Cayuga Lake.
 The site was identified as a likely flying field in 1914 by pilot Charles Niles, who considered relocating to Ithaca to establish a practice field.
 In December 1914, the Thomas Brothers Aeroplane Co. relocated to Ithaca and in 1915 established a flying school using the lake and a field near the inlet.

 Established prior to 1916, Ithaca Municipal Airport is believed to be the second airport to be established in New York state.
 The airport initially had two sod runways, but by 1937 it had a 2700 ft north/south asphalt runway and a 2250 ft turf landing strip.
 The turf runway was no longer in official guidebooks by 1940.
 Due to its lakeshore location, the airport also provided a dock and anchorage for seaplanes.
 Bound by the Lehigh Valley Railroad freight yards on the south side, the Cayuga Lake marshes on the north side and fog in the lake valley, the growth potential for the airport was limited.
 The former airport site is now Cass Park, including a hangar which was renovated in 1975 to house the Hangar Theatre.